 This is a crime suspense novel, just like the other works of Michael Connelly.
-But this time it is not someone else who is accused of being a murderer, this time it is Mickey himself.
-Soon after he wins another biggest case, Mickey celebrates with the other lawyers at their usual celebration place, Mickey is headed home to have a peaceful sleep but little did he know his urge to have a good nights sleep is going to be the biggest nightmare!
+But this time it is not someone else who is accused of being a murderer.
+This time it is Mickey himself.
+Soon after he wins another biggest case, Mickey celebrates with the other lawyers at their usual celebration place.
+Mickey heads towards home to have a peaceful sleep.
+But little did he know his urge to have a good night’s sleep is going to be the biggest nightmare!

 I will drop the further discussion right here and will let you read the whole novel on your own!

-Overall, it is a good read, and your ideas and views can differ from mine.
+Overall, it is a good read.
+Your ideas and views can differ from mine.
 Do let me know in the comments what you think of it!